The Calusa and Their Legacy

 "Finally, a well-researched and entertaining look at the grand procession of life that has been flourishing in south Florida’s estuaries for thousands of years.
 This book masterfully describes the wondrous and little-known stories of its inhabitants—from plankton to mangroves to the ancient Calusa to modern-day people."—Carol Newcomb-Jones, Florida Gulf Coast University

-Darcie A. MacMahon is assistant director of exhibits at the Florida Museum of Natural History in Gainesville.
+Darcie A. MacMahon is director emerita of exhibits and public programs at the Florida Museum of Natural History in Gainesville.

-William H. Marquardt is curator in archaeology at the Florida Museum of Natural History and also associate director of the University of Florida Institute of Archaeology and Paleoenvironmental Studies.
+William H. Marquardt is curator emeritus of south Florida archaeology and ethnography at the Florida Museum of Natural History.

 Find what you’re looking for...